 Today, everything is marketing.
 Everything about you can be monetized.
 Your social media accounts gather data to be sold to advertising agencies.
 Your internet searches are scrutinized by marketing strategists.
 Everyone is out to make money off of you.

-In such a social-economy, then, how does Christian evangelism distinguish itself from the commercialized cacophony surrounding us?
-How do we as Christians genuinely invite people to receive the Gospel message without simply repurposing worldly marketing mechanisms to do so?
-I would suggest that there are at least three distinctives that help us separate Christian evangelism from the incessant sales-pitches that permeate our society.
+In such a social economy, then, how does Christian evangelism distinguish itself from the commercialized cacophony surrounding us?
+How do we as Christians genuinely invite people to receive the gospel message without simply repurposing worldly marketing mechanisms to do so?
+I would suggest that there are at least three distinctives that help us separate Christian evangelism from the incessant sales pitches that permeate our society.

-1. A Genuine Community
+1.)
+A Genuine Community

 By way of contrast, Christian evangelism is neither transactional nor shallow.
-Rather than seeing our neighbors as potential buyers of our religious product, our evangelism should invite them to join us in the community formed by the Gospel.
-The Gospel isn’t a sales-pitch, but an offer of adoption.
-Thus, Gospel proclamation requires that churches view themselves as Gospel-shaped families into which new believers can be integrated.
+Rather than seeing our neighbors as potential buyers of our religious product, our evangelism should invite them to join us in the community formed by the gospel.
+The gospel isn’t a sales pitch but an offer of adoption.
+Thus, gospel proclamation requires that churches view themselves as gospel-shaped families into which new believers can be integrated.

-2. A Compelling Story
+2.)
+A Compelling Story

-3. The Apologetics of Awe
+3.)
+The Apologetics of Awe

 My family and I spent seven years living in North Africa and the Middle East.
-During our time in this part of the world we had innumerable conversations with people of different faiths.
-In fact, I probably shared the Gospel with one of my closest friends fifty times.
+During our time in this part of the world, we had innumerable conversations with people of different faiths.
+In fact, I probably shared the gospel with one of my closest friends fifty times.

 By the end of that discussion, I realized that more than evangelizing, I had been worshipping.
-As I presented the Gospel to my friend, I was simply rehearsing before God my own gratitude for the salvation made available in the Gospel.
+As I presented the gospel to my friend, I was simply rehearsing before God my own gratitude for the salvation made available in the gospel.
 I walked home that night realizing that evangelism is simply a manifestation and expression of worship.
-In the end, I can’t think of a more compelling apologetic posture than sharing the Gospel as one captivated by its wonder.
+In the end, I can’t think of a more compelling apologetic posture than sharing the gospel as one captivated by its wonder.

 Who’s Your One?

-May it be that in a world that is weary of being commodified, our evangelism would be distinctive by being marked by worship, by producing genuine community, and by showing people their place in the universal story of the Gospel.
+May it be that in a world that is weary of being commodified, our evangelism would be distinctive by being marked by worship, by producing genuine community, and by showing people their place in the universal story of the gospel.